fadiHB/MongoDB-guide/README.md

 ### Repair

-in some cases you may have a problem while startingt the service try to do a repai by Following the steps:
+in some cases, you may have a problem while starting the service try to do a repair by Following the steps:

 1. Remove lock file
 `sudo rm /var/lib/mongodb/mongod.lock`